 One of the most important virtues of a good lawyer is the ability — with care, efficiency and effectiveness — to help clients separate the wheat from the chaff.
 Carl is dedicated to his clients, which means tirelessly working with them to identify practical and strategic solutions to get them to where they want to be.

 Carl grew up in Chicago in the 1970s and 1980s, becoming a Chicago Blackhawks fan at the age of 7.
-Upon winning the Illinois High School Association state speech championship in “radio speaking,” a feat accomplished 33 years after Roger Ebert did so, Carl studied political science and economics at the University of Chicago, where he became the first Vice-President of the now-defunct Commuting Students’ Association.
-It was at U of C that Carl became interested in the law, after attending a brilliant course on the Economic Analysis of Law, taught by William Landes.
-From the lonely stands of Stagg Field, where the University of Chicago Maroons football team played, Carl moved to Ann Arbor for law school, and then to Cambridge, England (for a degree in International Law).
-He was sold on Jackson Walker after two summer internships there in 1986 & 1987, and has been a lawyer with JW since he passed the bar, 28 years ago.
+After becoming the Illinois High School State Champion in “Radio Speaking” (three decades after Roger Ebert did), Carl studied political science and economics at the University of Chicago (where he became the first Vice-President of the now-defunct Commuting Students’ Association).
+It was at U of C that Carl became interested in the law, after attending a course on the Economic Analysis of Law (taught by William Landes).
+Carl moved to Ann Arbor for law school (J.D.
+1988), and then to Cambridge, England (for a Master of Law degree in International Law, LL.M 1989).
+He was sold on Jackson Walker after two summer internships there in 1986 & 1987, and has been a lawyer with JW since he passed the bar, 30-plus years ago.

 B.A., The University of Chicago